NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 By this measure, a respectable ~23% of collections with a DOI were mentioned more than once!

 If we look at the most re-used images, we find that these are often atlases, rather than statistical maps.
-Congratuations to XXXX for being the most re-used collection on NeuroVault!
+Congratulations to XXXX for being the most re-used collection on NeuroVault!

 However, it's also clear that there is much more potential for re-use than we are currently achieving.
-For example, although NeuroVault has [built in capacity for image-based meta-analysis](https://neurovault.org/my_metaanalyses/new) it has been seldum used, presumably due to the difficulting in finding relevant images.
+For example, although NeuroVault has [built in capacity for image-based meta-analysis](https://neurovault.org/my_metaanalyses/new) it has been seldom used, presumably due to the difficulties in finding relevant images.

 If you're interested in performing an image-based meta-analysis, let me make a shameless plug for [NeuroSynth Compose](compose.neurosynth.org), the latest iteration of our open platform for large-scale meta-analysis.
 We are actively working on a web-based interface for image-based meta-analysis using NeuroVault data, which we hope to release in the coming months!